 About this course

-With this degree, you'll develop the knowledge and skills needed to provide high-quality, evidence-based care to people experiencing challenges to their mental health.
+With this BSc Mental Health Nursing degree, you'll develop the knowledge and skills needed to provide high-quality, evidence-based care to people experiencing challenges to their mental health.
 Southampton is a world-leader when it comes to nursing and you'll be taught by highly-regarded educators and researchers.

 Our graduates are encouraged to respond with compassion to the unique needs of all people, and you will develop a deep knowledge of person-centred care.

-You will also gain high-level decision-making skills and the ability to manage complexity in a broad range of settings.
+On this master's course, you'll also gain key decision-making skills and the ability to manage complexity in a broad range of settings.
 This will prepare you for roles where you build teams and lead the development of the profession.